 - “Subscription” means the Customer’s right to use certain Services for a defined period.

 - “Monthly Subscription” means a subscription for a period of one month.
 “Agreement” means these terms and conditions.

 - “Equipment” means the equipment or equipment provided by the Supplier to the Customer in relation to the Services offered.

 - “Party” means the Supplier or the Customer.

-- “Proposal for Services” means the specific conditions applicable to each of the Services that the Client may use, specifications, conditions, terms, prices or specific obligations and the guarantee of availability of the Service.
+- “Proposal for Services” means the specific conditions applicable to each of the Services that the Client may use, specifications, conditions, terms, prices, or specific obligations, and the guarantee of the availability of the Service.
 The conditions, defined in the Service proposal, form an integral part of this Agreement.

 - “Service” means one of the Services.